rahul-bagdwal/Data-Analysis-Dashboard/README.md

 ## Next Report

-  To improve the sales of Lucky store, make a marketing Strategy focusing on women aged 30-49 years residing in Maharashtra, Karnataka and UttarPradesh.
+  To improve the sales of Lucky store, make a marketing Strategy focusing on women aged 30-49 years residing in Maharashtra, Karnataka and Uttar Pradesh.
 The Online Ads, Offers, coupons can be run on Amazon, Flipkart and Myntra.